 - Material: ADDIX Speedgrip (blue)

 - PSI: 5-30

 - Application: For deep soils, rough and very loose terrain

-- Addix Blue: The new blue Addix Speedgrip features better grip over a wide range of bicycling activities – thus being dubbed as a universal compound.
-Having said so, performance is optimized in all types of weather.
-The tires are known to last longer, and the knobs will rarely tear off.
+- Addix Blue: You will be able to use the Speedgrip Blue for XC, AM, and trail.
+Therefore, the tire compound is living up to its reputation of being dubbed as a universal compound.
+Performance is optimised in all types of weather.
+These Addix Blue tires are known to last longer, and the knobs will rarely tear off.